AlfRagnar/GoussanBlogSolution/GoussanBlog/README.md

 * Create a Subscribe to Users button
 * Create a theme for the whole project
 * Redo the styling of all the components
-* Make the Website respon
+* Make the Website more responsive